IshaPatel8124/Bank-Marketing/README.md

 -  `classification_report` : Build a text report showing the main classification metrics.

 ## Conclusion
 This project offers insights of the prediction model of customers for the campaign.
-Using `DecisionTreeClassifier`, we get a testing acuracy score of 84.9% for the given dataset.
+Using `DecisionTreeClassifier`, we get a testing accuracy score of 84.9% for the given dataset.